gravity-ui/yagr/docs/docs.en.md

 #### scale.stacking: boolean

 Should stack values on given scale.
 False by default.
+See [stacking](#series.stackGroup?:-number) for more info.

 #### scale.transform